 Some of the main NP specialties are:

-- Hospital Based NP: NPs based in the hospital manage the patients from admittance through to discharge.
-They will make an average annual salary of over $96K.
+- Hospital Based NP: Nurse practitioners based in the hospital care for the patients from admittance through to discharge.

 ASSOCIATIONS FOR NURSE PRACTITIONERS